 2. Understand your student’s preferred learning style

-As you go about your English classes, you will gradually get an idea of how your student learns best.
-For instance, they may be a visual learner, meaning they assimilate topics through graphics, mind maps, videos, or similar materials.
-Or, they could be logical and prefer practicing through problem-solving activities, quizzes, and pattern analyses.
+As you move through your English classes, you will gradually see how your student learns best.
+A visual learner assimilates topics through graphics, mind maps, videos, or similar materials.
+A logical learner prefers problem-solving activities, quizzes, and pattern analyses to reinforce new language.

-Sometimes, gauging a student’s learning style may begin with trial and error, although, you can also ask your learner which kinds of activities they like doing in class.
+Sometimes, gauging a student’s learning style begins with trial and error, although you can also ask your learner which kinds of activities they enjoy doing in class.
+Their preferences can guide your planning and help you choose effective tasks from the start.

 Learn about the most popular ESL teaching methods.